pkumar001/kryptowire-analysis-action/README.md

 # Kryptowire App Submission Action

-This action takes the file path, platform & API key as input and submits the apk file to Kryptowire Portal for analysis
+This action takes the file path, platform & API key as input and submits the app file to Kryptowire Portal for analysis

 ## Inputs